vibhoragarwal/techvibhor/_posts/aws_athena.md

 ## Partitioning data

-Basic premise that Athena works efficiently on is to limit the size of data to scan, to read desired results.
+Basic premise that Athena works efficiently on is to limit the size of data to scan, to query desired results.

-When the query conditions are known, instead of querying a large file in GBs, partition it, to direct your queries to query on smaller file sets and be faster.
+When the query conditions (clauses) are known, instead of querying a large file in GBs, partition it, to direct your queries to query on smaller file sets and be faster.

 Hive partitions are supported in S3 and can be used to partition data with a partition key as a query parameter and value as a data field that seems fit.

-Now partitioning depends on use case itself, and mandatory attributes in your query to Athena which can decide partition keys.
+Now partitioning strategy depends on use case itself, and mandatory attributes in your query to Athena which can decide partition keys.

 ## Raw data format to be partitioned

 Assume this is the data format, where for each key element, and for millions of combinations of "attr1_*" input data, "out_*" output was created and persisted in AWS S3 in zipped files, with hundreds of GBs of data points.

-Now for querying, we assume that "attr1..", "attr2..", "attr3.. are always provided in the query, while "attr4.." and "attr5.." are optionally provided. "attr5_str" is another input element, which does not come in query, but is a filter in 'where' clause of the query; same with 'out_key1' & 'out_key2' which may or may not be part of where clause.
+Now for querying, assume that "attr1..", "attr2..", "attr3.. are always provided in the query, while "attr4.." and "attr5.." are optionally provided.
+Assume 'attr5_str', 'out_key1' & 'out_key2' which may or may not be part of where clause.

  | attr0_str     | attr1_num | attr2_num | attr3_num | attr4_num | attr5_str | out_key1     | out_key2   |